-APPOINTMENT OF EXAMINERS AND EXAMINATION
+5 APPOINTMENT OF EXAMINERS AND EXAMINATION

-Each examiner shall send to the Head of Postgraduate Research Service (or nominee) a report upon the candidate's claim and upon the work submitted and a recommendation whether or not the degree should be awarded.
+Service (or nominee) a report upon the candidate's claim and upon the work submitted and a recommendation whether or not the degree should be awarded.
 The reports shall be submitted to the Academic Director of Research Degree Programmes.
 If the examiners recommend that the degree be awarded the Academic Director of Research Degree Programmes shall so recommend to the Senate.